 5. Logan Paulsen– 7 total penalties, 0 offset or declined- 3 holding, 3 false starts, 1 offensive pass interference

-The false starts have to go.
-Timing simply has to be better for these guys this season.
+-The false starts have to go, timing simply has to be better for these guys this season.
 The holding penalties are frustrating as well.
 This was a big problem for Paulsen (in limited time) in 2011 and is still an issue.
 A lot of times Paulsen is going to be on the edge so it is harder for him to get away with holding.
 The offensive pass interference (which was an issue for a number of Redskins) is frustrating as well, because it is a very rare call.
 Typically offensive players get away with a lot more down the field, so if it is called you know it was pretty bad.

 6. Robert Griffin III– 6 total penalties, 1 offset or declined (*note another source has Griffin with 7 penalties)- 3 intentional grounding, 1 Delay of Game, 1 offensive pass interference, 1 false start

-The good news is it is doubtful that the offensive pass interference will ever come into play again considering how bad of an idea that play was.
-Though there was only 1 delay of game penalty, this is an area that the Redskins have to work on.
+-The good news is it is doubtful that the offensive pass interference will ever come into play again considering how bad of an idea that play was.
+Though there was only 1 Delay of game penalty, this is an area where the Redskins have to work on.
 It felt like at least once a week (sometimes more) they would have to burn an early timeout, because they had trouble getting the play in correctly and having everyone line-up in time.
 A number of times the lost timeout(s) came back to haunt them later in the half or game.
 The Redskins have to do a better job of getting the plays and personnel in on time, and Griffin has to do a better job of getting ready for the play and commanding the huddle after he scrambles.
 Though Griffin is charged with the intentional grounding penalties, those are really on the offensive line for allowing that kind of pressure.
 This will be even more key this year with Griffin maybe a step slower returning from his injury.

 7. Fred Davis- 5 total penalties, 0 offset or declined- 2 offensive holding, 1 false start, 1 illegal shift, 1 offensive pass interference

-What's most troubling about Davis's total is this is just in 6.5 games.
+-What’s most troubling about Davis’s total is this is just in 6.5 games.
 Over the course of the season he would have led the team in penalties.
 Again a lot of just stupid penalties that should hopefully be easily corrected.

 8. Ryan Kerrigan- 5 total penalties, 1 offset or declined- 2 neutral zone infractions, 2 offsides, 1 defensive pass interference

-These are among the most frustrating because neutral zone and offsides penalties you are in really complete control of.
-Kerrigan can't be giving up those free yards, and while he's obviously trying to guess the snap count, if you are committing this number of penalties it isn’t worth it.
-Though you don't like pass interference penalties, it's not shocking that Kerrigan would commit one since TE's and backs are going to be mis-matches for him to cover.
+-These are among the most frustrating because neutral zone and offsides penalties you are in really complete control of.
+Kerrigan can’t be giving up those free yards, and while he’s obviously trying to guess the snap count if you are committing this number of penalties it isn’t worth it.
+Though you don’t like pass interference penalties, it’s not shocking that Kerrigan would commit one since TE’s and backs are going to be mis-matches for him to cover.